SKA-INAF/caesar-rest/README.md

 ## **Run the application**

 In the following we describe the steps done to deploy and run the application and the auxiliary services.
 Three possible options are described below for the deployment, depending of whether the job management is done with celery, Kubernetes, or with Slurm.
+To ease the deployment we provide Docker containers and configuration files for Docker Compose or Kubernetes.

 ### **Preliminary setup**
 Before running the application you must do some preparatory stuff: